- History of Bard

 A significant percentage of Bard students participate in at least one international program during their time at the College.
 Some spend a year, a term, or a summer studying abroad.
 Others work with leading international organizations or on community projects outside the United States.
 Additionally, some academic programs use videoconferencing to hold joint courses with partner institutions overseas, while others offer the opportunity for off-site study and research.

 Bard students who wish to study abroad are encouraged to seek out programs that allow them to attend classes within foreign universities, as opposed to those offering courses attended solely by Americans.
-Bard offers such integrated programs at universities in Berlin, Germany; Budapest, Hungary; Bishkek, Kyrgyzstan; and St. Petersburg, Russia.
+Bard offers such integrated programs at universities in Berlin, Germany; Budapest, Hungary; and Bishkek, Kyrgyzstan.
 The College also participates in several exchanges, consortiums, and other special programs that can facilitate study abroad: Bard undergraduates study in nearly 50 countries each year.
 Many of these programs are administered by the Institute for International Liberal Education, whose mission is to advance the theory and practice of the liberal arts education internationally (see page 280).
 Bard sponsors faculty-led intensive language trips to China, France, Germany, Italy, Japan, Mexico, and Russia.
 The College also sponsors a “study away” option closer to home: the Bard Globalization and International Affairs Program in New York City (see page 265).